Nextbike

 nextbike is a German company that develops and operates public bike-sharing systems.
 The company was founded in Leipzig, Germany, in 2004.
-It operates in cities in 25 countries including Germany, UK, New Zealand, Poland, Croatia, the Czech Republic, Austria, Switzerland, Ukraine, and the United States.
+As of June 2025, it operates in 400 cities of 23 countries including Germany, UK, Poland, Croatia, the Czech Republic, Austria and Switzerland.
 The headquarters with about 100 employees are based in Leipzig.
 The bicycles and stations are maintained by local service partners.
-Since 2021, nextbike GmbH has been a wholly owned subsidiary of TIER Mobility.
-As part of the merger, nextbike turned into the joint brand nextbike by TIER.
+On 2021, nextbike GmbH was bought by TIER Mobility, adopting the joint branding nextbike by TIER until it was sold in April 2024 to a private equity firm.

 The bike sharing schemes can be initiated by cities and franchise partners.
-The operating costs are financed by contracts with public transport providers & municipalities, rental fees and the sale of advertising space on the bikes themselves. nextbike also provides mobility programmes for colleges or universities and companies.
-Their bike sharing service can be used as an elementary component of urban and regional mobility in over 300 cities worldwide.
+The operating costs are financed by contracts with public transport providers & municipalities, rental fees and the sale of advertising space on the bikes themselves. nextbike also provides mobility programmes for colleges or universities and companies, integrating with urban and regional mobility.

 Usage

 Bicycle users are normally obtained through a subscription system, where each bike is locked to either itself or to a rental station.
 By scanning the QR code on the bike with the nextbike app bikes can be rented.
 The bikes can be returned via app, hotline, terminal.
 There are cities with a flex zone allowing users to return the bike anywhere within a defined area for a small additional fee.